Finding large counterexamples by selectively exploring the Pachner graph: Key tools

-Implementations of algorithms~\ref{algm:cutTwoSolidTori},~\ref{algm:cutOneSolidTorus} and~\ref{algm:seifert} are available at \url{https://github.com/AlexHe98/triang-counterex}.
+Implementations of Algorithms~\ref{algm:cutTwoSolidTori},~\ref{algm:cutOneSolidTorus} and~\ref{algm:seifert} are available at \url{https://github.com/AlexHe98/triang-counterex}.
 The only aspect of these implementations that we have not yet mentioned is that we include an alternative technique for testing whether a $3$-manifold is Seifert fibred in a particular way, as this sometimes allows us to avoid the computationally expensive task of enumerating vertex normal surfaces.
-Specifically, each of our implementations begins by attempting combinatorial recognition: performing elementary moves (such as 2-3 and 3-2 moves) with the goal of obtaining a standard triangulation of a Seifert fibre space that is recognised by \Regina's \texttt{BlockedSFS} class~\cite{Regina}.
+Specifically, between steps~\ref{item:drill} and~\ref{item:mainLists} of Algorithm~\ref{algm:seifert}, our implementation attempts to detect a Seifert fibration for the triangulation $\mathcal{D}$ using combinatorial recognition; that is, we perform 2-3 and 3-2 moves on $\mathcal{D}$ with the goal of obtaining a standard triangulation of a Seifert fibre space that is recognised by \Regina's \texttt{BlockedSFS} class~\cite{Regina}.